Our Past & Future

-- High quality facilities and support
+High quality facilities and support

-- Teaching at all levels
+Teaching at all levels

-- Innovative approaches to materials, processes and techniques
+Innovative approaches to materials, processes and techniques

-- Responsibility and sustainability for energy, business practices, and funding
+Sustainability in energy, business practices, and funding

 Western North Carolina’s place in the art glass movement goes back to the 1970s and counts Mark Peiser, Harvey Littleton, Richard Ritter, Billy Bernstein, Gary Beecham, Rick Beck, Kate Vogel, John Littleton, and Rob Levin among the talented & innovative artists who have called the region home.
 Today the region boasts more than 60 working glass artists, and a thriving craft community that includes Penland School, The Center for Craft Creativity & Design and more.

-With the same spirit of inspiration & collaboration that brought early innovations to the region, North Carolina Glass Center (NCGC or the Center) is poised to become a world-class home for glass artistry in Western North Carolina.
+With the same spirit of inspiration & collaboration that brought early innovations to the region, NCGC is poised to become a world-class home for artists in Western North Carolina.
 Offering programs for a wide variety of skill levels, NCGC is working towards something for everyone who is inspired to learn.